qbead/qbeadWebsite/content/book/tilt.md

 Because the SpinWheel's motion sensors are very sensitive, we only want the LEDs to light up if the SpinWheel tilts enough.
-We have decided that if `SpinWheel.ax`, or `x` in the code above, is bigger than 10, then we want the LED to light up.
+We have decided that if `SpinWheel.ax`, or `x` in the code above, is <span class="footnote">bigger than 10<span>We picked 10 arbitrarily and you can set it to a different value.</span></span>, then we want the LED to light up.
 You could decide to make your tilt sensor more or less sensitive by adjusting the value in the lines:
 `if (x > 10)` and `else if (x < -10)`.